MitchellSternke/SuperMarioBros-C/README.md

 I've taken the `smbdis.asm` disassembly of Super Mario Bros. and successfully converted it to C++ using an automated codegen program I wrote (which you can be found in the `Decompiler/` subdirectory of the repo).
 Right now, it looks very similar to the original disassembly and is fairly dense code, but it works!
 Check out `Decompiled.cpp` in the root of the repo if you're curious.

+Many thanks to doppelganger (doppelheathen@gmail.com), who wrote the original comprehensive Super Mario Bros. disassembly.
+This can be found in the `docs/` folder of the repo.

 Building
 --------